Note: This post may contain affiliate links! Check our disclaimer if you need more info!

-There are plenty of ride-sharing options in Boise too!
+If you don’t want to rent a car in Boise or use public transportation, there are plenty of ride-sharing options in Boise too!

 There are lots of bike trails throughout downtown Boise and beyond!
 Rent a bike or bring your own to explore the city on two wheels.
 There isn’t a city bike share program but there are plenty of bike rental shops around Boise.